AMWOnline/OpenX/README.md

 # OpenX-1
 OpenX is a 3D rendering engine for Python developed using PyGame and pyOpenGL.
 It is intended to make developing 3D scenes using Python and OpenGL easier and more intutive.
+This code is very primitive and renders PS1/N64 level 3D graphics.
+Feel free to change OpenX to fit your needs.

 Official documentation is at https://mjwil116.codehs.me/openx.html/.